teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 objectives:
 - To confirm you have already comprehend the diversity of MS pre-processing analysis.
 - To learn the principal functions of metaMS package for GC-MS data processing through Galaxy.
-- To evaluate the potential of two workflow approaches and available Galaxy tools when dealing with GC-MS metabolomic analysis.
+- To evaluate the potential of two Galaxy-based workflow approaches when dealing with GC-MS metabolomic analysis.
 time_estimation: 2H
 key_points:
 - To process untargeted GC-MS metabolomic data preprocessing, you need a large variety of steps and tools.